Last updated: May 14, 2025

 - Viscose is a semi-synthetic raw material

-- Viscose fabric is so easy to care for and versatile
+- That is why the artificial silk viscose is so easy to care for and versatile

 - Viscose absorbs moisture

-- Viscose fabric is more skin-friendly than synthetic fibers
+- The cellulose fibers are more skin-friendly than synthetic fibers

 - Viscose is biodegradable

 Viscose is made from cellulose, a natural raw material found in wood.
-It is extracted from beech or spruce wood, eucalyptus or bamboo in a chemical process and then pressed into fiber form under high pressure.
-This process is the reason why we speak of a semi-synthetic raw material: viscose is neither a pure natural fiber such as cotton or silk, nor a synthetic fiber such as polyester.
+It is extracted from beech or spruce wood, eucalyptus, or bamboo in a chemical process and then pressed into fiber form under high pressure.
+This process is the reason why we speak of a semi-synthetic raw material: viscose is neither a purely natural fiber, such as cotton or silk nor a synthetic fiber, such as polyester.

-The viscose process allows cellulose fibers to be modified in length, strength and stability.
-This adaptability not only makes viscose super versatile and the ideal partner in blended fabrics, but also ensures that it is much easier to care for than pure natural fibers: it is easier to wash, hardly needs ironing and does not rub off as quickly.
+The viscose process allows cellulose fibers to be modified in length, strength, and stability.
+This adaptability not only makes viscose super versatile and the ideal partner in blended fabrics but also ensures that it is much easier to care for than pure natural fibers: it is easier to wash, hardly needs ironing, and does not rub off as quickly.
+Viscose is skin-friendly and climate-regulating too!

 No petroleum is used in the production of viscose, and cellulose cultivation mostly does without pesticides.
 This has a positive effect on the skin compatibility of the fibers: pure viscose contains hardly any harmful substances and is ideal for allergy sufferers.